-For over 80 years, June has been officially dubbed “dairy month.”
-However, a lot has changed over the past 80 years in regard to the ease of access for dairy substituted products.
-With that has come conflicting headlines in regard to how much dairy (and specifically what products) we should be consuming.
+since 1937, June has been officially dubbed “dairy month.”
+However, a lot has changed over the past 80 years in regard to public perception of dairy products – particularly milk.

 What does the “Dietary Guidelines for Americans” say?

-However, the “plate” created by Harvard defines a recommended limit of 1 to 2 servings of milk per day, significantly less than the recommendation by USDA’s recommendation.
+However, the “plate” created by Harvard defines a recommended limit of 1 to 2 servings of milk per day, significantly less than the recommendation by the USDA.
+In fact, dairy products as a whole receive a minimal mention on Harvard’s plan.
 Instead, Harvard’s design places an emphasis on vegetable consumption.

 What is the difference between dairy milk, soy milk, and almond milk?

 As a source of protein, dairy milk leads with 8 grams per cup.
 Soy milk is not far behind with 7 grams per cup while almond milk has just 1 gram per cup.
-This can vary from brand to brand however, as some brands use pea protein or other tactics to boost protein and put their products more in line with traditional dairy milk.
+This can vary from brand to brand.
+However, some brands use pea protein or other tactics to boost protein and put their products more in line with the nutrition facts found on traditional dairy milk.

-While the high amount of protein can make dairy milk seem like the best option, the Mayo Clinic recommends keeping a close eye on the added sugar content of your milk.
+While the high amount of protein can make dairy milk seem like the best option, the Mayo Clinic recommends keeping a close eye on the added sugar content in milk.
 You can find this information via the nutrition facts label.

 Not everyone’s body responds well to the lactose found in dairy milk.
 Both soy milk and almond milk can be great alternatives, but soy milk is the more nutrient-rich alternative.